Call us on

 0800 056 4110

 If you’ve been involved in an accident or become ill while on a package holiday abroad, you could be able to claim compensation from the tour operator.

 Our lawyers have a proven track record in package holiday claims, having successfully pursued claims for many thousands of clients.
 There are a number of regulations and precedents that can make the process of claiming a lot more straightforward.
-For example, in England and Wales, there are special provisions under the Package Travel, Package Holidays and Package Tour Regulations 1992 that can help you bring a claim against a package provider.
+For example, in England and Wales, there are special provisions under The Package Travel and Linked Travel Arrangements Regulations 2018 that can help you bring a claim against a package provider.

 If you're thinking of making a claim and need some advice on your options, contact us online or call us on 0800 056 4110 for a free initial consultation.
 Alternatively, read answers to some of our frequently asked questions about package holiday claims below.

 The time limit for making a personal injury claim in the UK is usually three years from the date the accident or illness occurred.
 However, the time limit for making a claim abroad can be shorter.

 If you think you may have a claim, we encourage you to get in touch with us as soon as possible, and we will be happy to advise you on how to proceed.

 If your illness or injury was caused by the hotel you were staying in, you could still claim directly from them.
 However, it's often best to claim against the tour operator as they're potentially responsible for any health and safety failings at the hotel.

 You're also far more likely to be able to bring a claim against a tour operator in the UK than if you bring a claim against the hotel directly.